Serious-Skills-E-Learning/aws-security-specialty/Exam Related Services/Amazon-Data-Lifecycle-Manager.md

 ## What Is Amazon Data Lifecycle Manager?

-Amazon Data Lifecycle Manager (Amazon DLM) is a service used to automate the creation, retention, and deletion of Amazon EBS snapshots and Amazon Machine Images (AMIs).
+Amazon Data Lifecycle Manager, also called Amazon DLM, is used to automate the creation, retention, and deletion of Amazon EBS snapshots and EBS-backed Amazon Machine Images.

-DLM helps organizations:
-- automate backup operations
-- manage snapshot lifecycles
-- reduce operational overhead
-- support disaster recovery
-- preserve forensic evidence
-- enforce retention policies

-DLM primarily focuses on:
+DLM helps organizations manage backup lifecycles for EC2-based workloads without manually creating and deleting snapshots.

+It is mainly used for:

 - EBS snapshot automation
-- AMI lifecycle management
+- EBS-backed AMI lifecycle management
+- backup retention
+- disaster recovery preparation
+- forensic snapshot preservation
+- cost control for old snapshots

+Think of Amazon DLM as:

+> A policy-based automation service for managing EBS snapshots and EBS-backed AMIs.

 ---

 ## Why Amazon Data Lifecycle Manager Matters for Security

-Security teams commonly use DLM for:
-- automated backup creation
+Amazon DLM is important in security because snapshots are often needed for:

-- forensic evidence preservation
+- recovery
-- ransomware recovery preparation
+- ransomware preparation
+- forensic preservation
+- incident response
+- compliance retention
 - disaster recovery
-- compliance retention requirements

-DLM helps ensure:
-- backups are created consistently
-- snapshots are retained properly
-- critical data is recoverable
-- operational errors are reduced

-Modern security operations often require:
-- automated recovery preparation
-- evidence preservation workflows
-- cross-Region backup resilience
+Security teams commonly use snapshots before making changes to suspicious or compromised systems.

+For example, before isolating or cleaning an EC2 instance, a team may preserve the attached EBS volumes as snapshots for later investigation.

 ---

 ## Core Concepts

-- DLM automates EBS snapshots
+- DLM automates EBS snapshot creation
+- DLM can manage EBS-backed AMI lifecycles
-- lifecycle policies define automation behavior
+- lifecycle policies define schedules and retention
-- snapshots can be retained automatically
+- policies can target resources by tags
 - snapshots can be copied across Regions
-- DLM commonly uses resource tags
-- AMI lifecycle management is supported
-- encrypted snapshots support secure backups

-Think of DLM as:

-> An automated lifecycle management service for snapshots and recovery operations.
+- snapshots can be encrypted with AWS KMS
+- DLM can support application-consistent snapshots using AWS Systems Manager pre and post scripts
+- DLM is focused mainly on EBS and EC2 image lifecycle automation

 ---